pakal/rsfile/README.rst

 Possible use cases for this library: concurrently writing to logs without ending up with garbled data, manipulating sensitive data like disk-based databases, synchronizing heterogeneous producer/consumer processes when multiprocessing semaphores aren't an option...

-This version 2 of the lib drops support for Python2.6, and puts RSFile in compliance with the numerous evolutions that happened to the I/O modules of the stdlib, over the past years.

-Tested on python2.7 and python3.3+, on windows and unix-like systems. *Should* work with IronPython/Jython/PyPy too, since it uses stdlib utilities and ctypes bridges.
+Tested on python2.7 and python3.5+, on windows and unix-like systems. *Should* work with IronPython/Jython/PyPy too, since it uses stdlib utilities and ctypes bridges.

 .. image:: https://travis-ci.org/pakal/rsfile.svg?branch=master
     :target: https://travis-ci.org/pakal/rsfile